 - able to present a valid driver's license

 - physically able to work in some demanding conditions

 Your employer may require additional qualifications.
-If there isn’t an apprenticeship position open for you, don’t put off your education—or you will put off your potential income as an HVAC technician.
-In 2019, the average annual pay for HVAC techs was $51,420 (bls.gov).
+If there isn’t an apprenticeship position open for you, don’t put off your education — or you will put off your potential income as an HVAC technician.
+In 2021, the average annual pay for HVAC techs was $54,690 (bls.gov).

 In place of waiting, you can attend an HVAC program through a community college or trade school and train in as few as 6 months.

-While you're apprenticing, you will be working on jobs with your master technician—and you'll get paid too!
+While you're apprenticing, you will be working on jobs under the guidance of a master technician— and you'll get paid too!
 It won't be the average HVAC salary referenced above, however.
 HVAC apprenticeship wages begin around minimum wage, or a little higher.
 As you advance in your training, your pay may increase with experience.

 There are also accredited online HVAC programs available in many locations across the U.S.